-On the other hand, sleep problems are one of the risk factors for developing anxiety.
-However, anxiety usually precedes sleep problems.
-For instance, sleep problems lead to anxiety disorders 27% of the time.
-Thus, you are more likely to have sleep problems as a result of anxiety and not the other way around.
+On the other hand, problems relating to sleep are one of the risk factors for developing anxiety.
+However, anxiety usually precedes the sleeping related issues.
+For instance, sleeping issues lead to anxiety disorders 27% of the time.
+Thus, you are more likely to have trouble sleeping as a result of anxiety and not the other way around.
 Here are some life-changing tips on falling asleep when you have anxiety.

 Physical Symptoms of Anxiety